-We continue to support both of our main product lines at both National and International tradeshows.
-In March we exhibited at both the NHIA: National Home Infusion Association's Annual Conference and Exposition and the EMS Today show held in Baltimore, MD.
-NHIA represents the interests of organizations that provide alternate-site infusion and specialized pharmacy products and services to the entire spectrum of home-based patients, while EMS Today was for the promotion of RES-Q-VAC to the EMS market.
-In May, we exhibited at INS: Infusion Nurses Society Annual Meeting and Industrial Exhibition in Nashville, TN: the largest meeting for infusion nursing professionals in the United States.
-In June we traveled to Orlando, FL for the IDF: Immune Deficiency Foundation National Conference which is the largest gathering of patients with primary immunodeficiency diseases in the world.
-We have also reserved our space for the Medica 2009 trade show to be held in Dusseldorf, Germany this November.
-Although these shows are primarily for the Freedom60 product line, we are in the process of seeking additional tradeshows for the promotion of RES-Q-VAC.
-This quarter in May for RES-Q-VAC, we also provided a massive in-service of about 4,000 nurses to a major hospital in Miami, FL.
+We continue to support both of our main product lines at national and international tradeshows.
+In March, we exhibited at both the National Home Infusion Association's Annual Conference and Exposition and the EMS Today show held in Baltimore, MD.
+The National Home Infusion Association represents the interests of organizations that provide alternate-site infusion and specialized pharmacy products and services to the entire spectrum of home-based patients, while EMS Today was for the promotion of RES-Q-VAC to the EMS market.
+In May, we exhibited at Infusion Nurses Society Annual Meeting and Industrial Exhibition in Nashville, TN, the largest meeting for infusion nursing professionals in the United States.
+In June, we traveled to Orlando, FL for the Immune Deficiency Foundation National Conference which is the largest gathering of patients with primary immunodeficiency diseases in the world.
+In this quarter ending November 30, 2009 for the Freedom60 line we exhibited at the ECI conference on Immunology in Berlin in October and also at the Medica Trade show in Dusseldorf, Germany.
+We exhibited at the EMS Expo Trade show in Atlanta in October 2009 to support our RES-Q-VAC in the emergency market.

-PART I ITEM 3 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+PART I ITEM 3.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK